Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 - Eggs: They build a custardy texture and create creaminess.

-- Caster sugar has a finer texture that melts quicker than ordinary granulated sugar.
+- Castor sugar has a finer texture that melts more quickly than ordinary granulated sugar.

-Place the butter in a saucepan and heat it until it fully melts.
+Place the butter in a saucepan and heat until fully melted.
 Then add sugar, lemon juice, lemon zest, and eggs.
-Turn the heat down and stir vigorously for a creamy mixture until you can not see the egg whites as they blend.
+Turn the heat down and stir vigorously until you cannot see the egg whites as they blend, forming a creamy mixture.

 Your mixture will be very runny, but it’s ok.
 Keep whisking at low heat; don’t be tempted to fasten the cooking process by turning the heat up.
 Otherwise, you’ll end up with lemony scrambled eggs instead.

 Trust the process.
-Cooking the lemon curd is easy, but you need a bit of patience.
+Cooking the lemon curd is easy, but it does take a bit of patience.
 It takes approximately 20 to 25 minutes to thicken the curd.

 You can see that the curd will thicken after about 15 minutes.
 Keep stirring.
 Once you see that the mixture is glossy and thick, you can test it with the back of a spoon.
 If the mixture coats the spoon nicely, your curd is ready.